 However, using similar terms is not enough.
 The application interface and software must have common grammar to make sense of the terms.
 Standards that help with this are syntactic standards.
 They help systems determine how each term fits together.
 With semantic and syntactic standards, the tow applications can share data seamlessly without human intervention.

 Thus, investing in standards makes enabling interoperability more cost-efficient between all digital health applications.
-To ensure true interoperability, health operators need to equip their systems with a component known as the HIE, or health information exchange.
+To ensure interoperability in healthcare, health operators need to equip their systems with a component known as the HIE, or health information exchange.

-HIE is part of a country’s enterprise architecture that connects multiple applications and enables them to exchange data.
+HIE is part of a country’s enterprise architecture that connects multiple applications and enables them to transfer data.
 It uses a bundled standards function and provides implementation guidance for healthcare software developers.

 Using this approach helps an organization integrate interoperability without having to face instrumental cost problems.
 HIEs work by storing lists of different terminologies and concepts.
 After doing that, it maps how each term and lists relate across various applications.